JaMo42/window_manager/doc/CONFIG.md

 - `quit` Quits the window manager.

+- `quit_dialog` Opens the quit dialog, this lets you choose between logging out, sleeping, rebooting, and shutting down.

 - `snap_maximized` Snaps the focused window into the maximized position (not fullscreen).

 - `snap_left` / `snap_right` Snap the focused window to the left/right half of the screen.